Silver Star (The Four Seasons song): Reception

-Billboard said that "Silver Star" is an "infectious rocker with a disco feel," saying further that it sometimes sounds like early Who songs.
+Billboard said that "Silver Star" is an "infectious rocker with a disco feel," saying further that it sounds "in spots" like early Who songs.
 Cash Box called the song "an up-tempo cut, with strong emphasis...on vocal harmony," stating that "acoustic guitars hold up the rhythm tracks" and that "the song has a couple of interesting breaks that work well to hook the listener into the song."
-Record World said that it should "should keep the group's streak [of hits] alive without anydifficulty."
+Record World said that it "should keep the group's streak [of hits] alive without any difficulty."

 Chart performance

 Released shortly after the #3 (US) hit "Who Loves You" and the #1 "December, 1963 (Oh, What a Night)", both of which Polci was also lead or co-lead, the single was an edited version of a six-minute, nine second, song that married lyrics of love and Western movies with a disco beat that was the signature of "Who Loves You".
 The single reached #38 on the Billboard Hot 100.
 The song was far more successful in the United Kingdom, however, reaching #3 on the UK singles chart, although its chart run was short-lived and somewhat erratic there.
-The group played the song on the 8 April 1976 broadcast episode of "Top of the Pops" (with Noel Edmonds hosting).
+The group played the song on the 8 April 1976 broadcast episode of Top of the Pops (with Noel Edmonds hosting).
+Valli also appeared on the same episode as a solo artist performing his 1976 hit "Fallen Angel".